HELPLINE 0870 185 1840

 ONLINE WILLS – LEGAL REQUIREMENTS

-Completing Online Wills ~ With today’s technology, the majority of the will writing process can be completed via online communications.
+With today’s technology, the majority of the will writing process can be completed via online communications.
 However, “online wills” is not an entirely accurate term because we also need to communicate through the post and over the telephone from time to time.
 Despite the amount of personal input we’ll need in order to draft the will, the document can be completed without the need for you to come into our offices.
 In fact, the process typically takes only a few phone calls during which we collect precise instructions from you.
 The last step is for you to execute the finished document that we will send to you by post.
 Along with the will, we will include detailed instructions on how to execute your will according to the strict legal requirements.

-Risks of DIY Services ~ A quick search of the Internet will turn up a variety of services for online wills.
-Many people mistakenly believe that they can save money by using one of these ofen non qualified services.
-You might be surprised to learn that in many cases the services of a qualified solicitor cost the same, or even less, than using one of these non-professional online companies.
+A quick search of the Internet will turn up a variety of services for online wills.
+Many people mistakenly believe that they can save money by using one of these often non qualified services.
+You might be surprised to learn that in many cases the services of a qualified solicitor cost the same or even less than using one of these non-professional online companies.
 By using a solicitor, you’ll probably be paying the same amount but will also be benefiting from the legal knowledge of a qualified and insured lawyer.
-With a do-it-yourself will, the validity of the document is resting solely on your abilities and/or those of an individual with no special qualifications to draft wills.
-Your assets are far too valuable to risk on a DIY will that has not been thoroughly reviewed by a trained legal professional.
-The smallest mistakes can lead to the worst of scenarios.
-Would you want to see the State come in and claim all of your assets because your will is invalid?

-DIY Wills Common Errors ~ DIY online wills are notoriously loaded with errors that invalidate the entire document.
+DIY online wills are notoriously loaded with errors that invalidate the entire document.
 Below is an overview of the most common mistakes made in wills not drafted with assistance from a solicitor:

 ~ failure to execute the document in accordance with the laws regarding signature and witnesses